maplibre/maplibre-native/platform/android/ci/README.md

 You can also re-create the CI environment locally.

+A good introduction to Nix is [Zero to Nix](https://zero-to-nix.com/).
+If you don't want to delve too deep for now, the provided installer may be helpful for setting up Nix on your system.

-First [install Nix](https://nixos.org/download.html).
-A good introduction if you want to learn more about Nix is [Zero to Nix](https://zero-to-nix.com/).
-A Nix Flake are used, which is an experimental feature which needs to be enabled in your settings or via flags passed to the commands below.
+A 'Nix flake' is used, which is an experimental feature which needs to be enabled in your settings or via flags passed to the commands below.
 See [Nix Flakes - Enable Flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes).

-You need to add the flags `--extra-experimental-features nix-command --extra-experimental-features flakes` to the commands below or add
+You need to add the flags `--extra-experimental-features nix-command --extra-experimental-features flakes` to the commands below or add:

 ```
 experimental-features = nix-command flakes